iMikie/Semantic-UI-Rails/README.md

 Thanks for stopping by.

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.
-Their website is well documented but alas, there's no tutorial for beginners or how to get it to play nice with Rails.
-Therefore...

 This **README** describes how to add Semantic-UI to a new Rails app and then shows how to build the example in the screenshot below.
 The example uses Semantic-UI's support for mobile responsive design as well as it's surprisingly awesome validation support.